ben-ngahere/fono-frontend/README.md

 It's inspired by the Niuean concept of "FONO" - family meetings where important decisions get made.
 Those conversations deserve privacy and family control.

-This is my first major project after finishing web development bootcamp, and I wanted to build something that actually matters to people.
+This is my first major project after finishing web development bootcamp and I wanted to build something that actually matters to people and me.

 ## The design 🎨